Qatar won't take Boeing 787s until engine fault fixed

 ONEWORLD MEMBERSHIP?

-Baker also said Qatar was not preparing to join the oneworld alliance after sources close to the airline group said that next week it would become the first Gulf carrier to join.
+Baker also said Qatar was not preparing to join the oneworld alliance after sources close to the airline group said it would next week become the first Gulf carrier to join.

 "Qatar Airways is not considering joining oneworld at this time," Baker said.